 Such interlocking elliptical orbits are the Coens stock and trade, as folk musician Llewyn Davis says after "Hang Me Hang Me," the number that opens and closes the film and we have to wonder if it's the same night a, "it was never new and it never gets old."
 In Gravity, Ryan seeks a space ship or vehicle to escape her orbit, but Davis is the space ship, old and new and never getting old and it's a folk song around and around, just like any musician playing the same song night after night until he needs to suss out new ways to divert himself within it.
 He can't escape an orbit he doesn't admit exists, because it would mean acknowledging the ceaseless ticking of Britt Marling's spaceship's funeral clock.
 He's learned to sing over it.

-He'd rather quit than make any artistic compromise that might jeopardize his folk failure; the basement clubs he plays in resemble (no doubt intentionally) medieval dungeons, spotlights coming in from above and the side like stray rays of sunshine down into Poe's pendulum swingin' pit -- and Corman's adaptation made in1961 the year this is all set -- no doubt the Coens are champing at the bit for the days of Roderick Usher, I kept expecting Llewyn to catch a screening.
-Maintaining that allusion would have been nice, but instead the Coens cram in unlikable anachronisms like the dago red working class owner to rob the folk scene of every last ounce of solidarity, as if the Coens don't know the difference between a coffee house and a strip club."there's no success like failure,
+He'd rather quit than make any artistic compromise that might jeopardize his folk failure; the basement clubs he plays in resemble (no doubt intentionally) medieval dungeons, spotlights coming in from above and the side like stray rays of sunshine down into Poe's pendulum swingin' pit -- and Corman's adaptation made in 1961, the year this is all set -- no doubt the Coens are champing at the bit for the days of Roderick Usher.
+I kept expecting Llewyn to catch a screening.
+Maintaining that allusion would have been nice, but instead the Coens cram in unlikable anachronisms like the dago red cafe owner, to rob the folk scene of every last ounce of solidarity, as if the Coens don't know the difference between a coffee house and a strip club."there's no success like failure,

 and failure's no success at all" - Robert Zimmerman

 But the Coens have never been even close to Altmanesque.
-People rarely talk in their films and certainly don't overlap like, so we must deal with the subject in isolation, ala Kubrick, forcing us to wonder: are they making movies about alienation BECAUSE they hate crowded ensemble cast naturalism, or the other way around.
-They make Llewyn into Susan Alexander Kane, driven by an inner Orsons seeking the bubble reputation even into the canon of indifference.
+People rarely talk in their films and dialogue certainly doesn't overlap like, so we must deal with the subject in isolation, ala Kubrick, forcing us to wonder: are they making movies about alienation BECAUSE they hate crowded ensemble cast naturalism, or the other way around.
+They make Llewyn into Susan Alexander Kane, driven by an inner Orson, seeking the operatic reputation even into the canon of indifference.
 There is, after all, only one Oscar Levant.
 So as Don Draper would say, what is the benefit?